rug-compling/dact/cookbook/index.md

     e = """number(@end)"""
     i = """number(@index)"""

+## Surface order: location of the head of a phrase

 It is also very common to refer to the begin and end positions of the head of a phrase.
-We define two versions, depending on the notion of head that we wish to use.
+We define macros in two versions, depending on the notion of head that we wish to use.
 If the relation has to be "hd", then we use "begin_of_hd" and "end_of_hd".
 If we also want to capture complementizers, coordinators etc, we use "begin_of_head" and "end_of_head".